If you want to know how to teach toddlers and build a positive environment where they can learn and thrive then read on…

 7. Be flexible.

-I want to be clear that setting clear boundaries does not mean that you can never be flexible in your response to certain situations.
+Setting clear boundaries does not mean that you can never be flexible in your response to certain situations.

 However, if you tell your child that it’s time to leave the beach there is no reason why you can’t offer another 10 minutes if they aren’t ready to leave.